jessicascarborough/432-2021/project1/02_project1_analyses.md

 -   Developing the presentation is where **you** have to make decisions about what’s most important to show an audience to get them interested in your work.
 That’s a critically important skill.

+# Submission Requirements

+Submit Task 2 materials to Canvas in the “Project 1 Final Submission” section.

+Your submission should include:

+1. Everything you submitted for the Proposal (updated as necessary).
+    That includes the raw data, the cleaned (.Rds) data, the R Markdown file for the complete portfolio, and the HTML result)

+2. The slides from your 5-minute Presentation

+3. Your video recording (we prefer mp4 format) of your 5-minute presentation

+Again, if you’re working with a partner, one of you should submit all of this material, and the partner submits a one-page note (Word is fine) saying who will be responsible for submitting the Project 1 materials.

 # Evaluating Task 2